-China has 1.38 billion people, more than any other country in the world.
-China is still a relatively poor country in terms of its standard of living.
-Its economy only produces $16,600 per person, compared to the U.S. GDP per capita of $59,500.
+China has almost 1.4 billion people, more than any other country in the world.
+China remains a relatively poor country in terms of its standard of living.
+Its economy produces only $16,784 per person.
+In comparison, the U.S. GDP per capita is $65,118.

-The low standard of living allows companies in China to pay their workers less than American workers.
+China's low standard of living allows companies there to pay their workers less than what American workers earn.
 That makes products cheaper, which lures overseas manufacturers to outsource jobs to China.
 They then ship the finished goods to the United States, China’s largest trading partner.

 Components of China's Economy

 China built its economic growth on low-cost exports of machinery and equipment.
 Massive government spending went into state-owned companies to fuel those exports.
-These state-owned companies are less profitable than private firms.
-They return only 4.9 percent on assets compared to 13.2 percent for private companies.
+These state-owned companies are less profitable than private firms and return only 4.9% on assets compared to 13.2% for private companies.

-By 2013, the 10 percent annual growth threatened to become a bubble.
+By 2013, the nearly 10% annual growth threatened to become a bubble.
 That's when China looked toward economic reform.

 How China Affects the U.S. Economy

-China is the largest foreign holder of U.S. Treasurys.
-In January 2018, China owned $1.2 trillion in Treasurys.
-That's 19 percent of the public debt held by foreign countries.
-The U.S. debt to China is lower than the record-high of $1.3 trillion held in November 2013.
+China is the second-largest foreign holder of U.S. Treasurys.
+As of August 2020, it owned $1.07 trillion in Treasurys, around 15% of the public debt held by foreign countries.
+The U.S. debt to China is lower than the record high of $1.7 trillion held in 2011.

-In 2017, China's economic growth rate slowed to 6.8 percent.
-Before 2013, China enjoyed 30 years of double-digit growth.
-But government spending was the driving force that fueled it.
-The government also mandated its banks provide low interest rates in return for protection of the strategic industry.
-It created business investment in capital goods.
+Part of the decline was part of a deliberate strategy to head off an economic bubble before it burst.
+China's economy had been growing at a rate its institutions could not sustain, necessitating a revamped strategy.
+The government mandated that its banks provide low interest rates in return for protection of the strategic industry.
+It created business investments in capital goods.
 It also led to inflation, a real estate asset bubble, growth in public debt, and severe pollution.